-A wise way to begin each day is to get on our faces before God and acknowledge our unworthiness, inadequacy, and inability to accomplish His will.
-We should ask for His mercy, trusting that His strength and goodness will sustain us throughout the day.
-Lying prostrate before God expresses the following attitudes:
+A wise way that we may begin each day is to get on our faces before God.
+Humbly, we can acknowledge our unworthiness, inadequacy, and inability to accomplish His will without Him.
+We should plead for His mercy as a beggar destitute of his own resources and trust that His strength and goodness will sustain us throughout the day.
+Lying prostrate before God may express the following attitudes:

-When God made a covenant with Abraham, Abraham recognized his unworthiness before God and “fell on his face” before the Lord.
-(See Genesis 17:1–22.)
+When God made a covenant with Abraham, Abraham recognized his unworthiness before God and “fell on his face” before the Lord (see Genesis 17:1–3).

-- It is recognition of the need for God’s mercy.
+- It recognizes our need for God’s mercy.

-- It is a right response to a serious crisis.
+- It shows a proper response to a serious crisis.